 All of the tents are made by hand by the seamstresses in the Bradford factory.
 Luckily for us this meant that Grant could start making our glamping units.
 He also has the biggest washing machine on the planet and after the yurts and safaris are taken down at the end of each season Grant is able to wash them at BCT.
 Our glamping has increased in popularity each year and we now are almost fully booked through the summer months.
 One of the nice things about Masons is that we accept family groups and because our camping, glamping and caravanning is all located together families can come together and stay in a variety of units without being too far from one another.

 When we bought Masons the downstairs in the house was the office and check-in area and upstairs was a holiday let.
 We quickly moved the office out of the kitchen so that campers could no longer wander into our bedroom in the middle of the night (this happened a lot in the early years!)
 But we did keep the holiday rental which remained for the next nine years and was often popular with families who were camping on site.
-Two years ago, our own family grew, and we welcomed Francis into the Masons crew.
-In order for Francis to have a bedroom we had to wave good-bye to the holiday let and turn the whole of Ainhams into our family home.
+In 2016, our own family grew, and we welcomed Francis into the Masons crew.
+In order for Francis to have a bedroom we had to wave goodbye to the holiday let and turn the whole of Ainhams into our family home.

 We also used to have two camper vans for our campers to hire both on-site and off-site.
 We bought them at an auction as shells and turned them into his and hers!
 Grant designed the grey one and I (Georgie) designed the sparkling orange camper.
 These were extremely popular with our campers and also came in handy for our annual trips to Glastonbury and Wilderness festivals.
-Again, when Francis arrived, we decided it was to time to make some changes and sell the campers on.
+Again, when Francis arrived, we decided it was time to make some changes and sell the campers on.
 We were very pleased when one of our campers bought the grey one – we know it is in good hands!

 Where did our passion for Airstreams come from?!
 In reality, it came from practicality.
 We needed an office and could not afford to build one.
 In addition, building an office in the National Park could take years to get planning (if ever!).
-Over in the States Airstream trailers are a ten a penny and we worked out that we could buy a shell, get it shipped over and renovated for a fraction of the price of building an office so that’s exactly what we did.
+Over in the States Airstream trailers are ten a penny and we worked out that we could buy a shell, get it shipped over and renovated for a fraction of the price of building an office so that’s exactly what we did.
 Getting the Airstream to Masons from the ferry port was quite a challenge and we had to use a famous stock car racing driver who had the skills required to deliver the Airstream via the extremely narrow Yorkshire dales roads and on to the site.

 Our original Airstream is now classed by the Yorkshire Dales as a famous landmark and our passion for the Airstream brand has gone from strength to strength.